rwynn/monstache-site/content/options/index.md

 When elasticseach-retry is true a failed request to elasticsearch will be retried with an exponential backoff policy

+## elasticsearch-client-timeout

+### int (default 60)

+The number of seconds before a request to elasticsearch times out

 ## elasticsearch-max-docs

 ### int (default 1000)